peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* An arbitrary-precision binary floating point number for this object's value.
+* An arbitrary-precision binary floating-point numbering point number for this object's value.
 Note that if this object is a decimal number with a fractional part, the conversion may lose information depending on the number.
 If this object is a rational number with a nonterminating binary expansion, returns a binary floating-point number rounded to a high but limited precision.

 **Throws:**

-* <code>java.lang.IllegalStateException</code> - This object's type is not a number type, including if this object is CBORObject.Null.
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version): <code>(cbor == null || cbor.isNull()) ? null : cbor.AsEFloat()</code>.
+* <code>java.lang.IllegalStateException</code> - This object does not represent a number, including if this object is CBORObject.Null.
+To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version): <code>(cbor == null
+ || cbor.isNull()) ? null : cbor.AsEFloat()</code>.

 ### AsERational
     public com.upokecenter.numbers.ERational AsERational()